 - Amusement park accidents

-In these and other situations, the injuries that occur could often have been prevented with proper diligence — and the owners or occupiers who failed to exercise it may be responsible for paying for medical bills, lost wages, pain and suffering, and emotional distress damage.
+In these and other premises liability accidents, the injuries that occur could often have been prevented with proper diligence — and the owners or occupiers who failed to exercise it may be responsible for paying for medical bills, lost wages, pain and suffering, and emotional distress damage.

 A property owner or occupier (such as a renter) is legally responsible for compensating a victim injured on their property if the owner/occupier failed to fulfill a legal obligation to the victim.